 It’s usually a pleasant affair to take your hound around the block or to the park, and it can be a useful shared routine for both of you.
-But let’s take a closer look at the precise reasons walking your dog should not be a matter of whim.
+But let’s take a closer look at the precise reasons walking your dog should not be a matter of whim or the weather.

 Dog-walking for exercise

-Everybody knows that a dog needs to exercise and stretch her legs – even if some older or lazier hounds put up a fight!
-Even a big garden can feel cramped to a dog if she can’t get up to her full running pace.
-You’re also less likely to throw a stick or otherwise encourage her to run (or swim) in the comfort of your own domain.
+Everybody knows that a dog needs to exercise and stretch her legs.
+Your dog may be a superfit exercise addict, but walks are important even if some older or lazier hounds aren’t as keen.
+Even a big garden can feel cramped to a dog if she can’t get up to her full running pace or have new places to investigate.
+You’re also less likely to throw a toy or otherwise encourage her to run (or even swim) in the comfort of your own domain.

 Dog-walking for company

 Dogs are social animals.
 As much as she loves being with you, taking your dog for a walk will give her the chance to meet old and new friends of her own species.
 This can be very beneficial to give your dog a perspective of the world outside their home life and family, even if they already live with other dogs.
 Your dog gets to meet people, too, of all ages, shapes and sizes.
 This maintains their confidence in the normality of their world, which is filled with all sorts of interesting social and other details.

 Your dog will also be inspired by new smells, canine and other, that will help her place herself in the world.
 A bit of rough-and-tumble with other dogs is good for stretching those unused muscles and exercising her natural instincts.
 Asking our dog to sit when meeting each new person, before being allowed to greet them, helps with your dog’s self control and may even help you to meet interesting folks, too.
 It’s good for them, and good for you.